Providential Point Lookout is a scenic vantage point in the Wattamolla area of Royal National Park, offering panoramic coastal views.

 It’s only a few hundred metres before the trail arrives at a fenced area with viewing platforms on multiple levels.

-The views towards the ocean and Martin Head on the other side of the bay are phenomenal, but Wattamolla Beach is not visible from the lookout.
+While Wattamolla Beach is not visible from the lookout, the views towards the ocean and Martin Head on the other side of the bay are phenomenal.

-Once you’ve finished exploring the lookout, go ahead and spend a few hours at Wattamolla Beach, or continue hiking!
+Once you’ve finished exploring the lookout, go ahead and spend a few hours at Wattamolla Beach, or do one of the other walks nearby.

 From the Providential Point Lookout, the Coast Track continues southbound to Eagle Rock and Curracurrong Falls.

-Interestingly, Google Maps doesn’t recognise the connecting trail from the Providential Point Lookout to the Coast Track going southbound, but that connecting trail does exist.
+Interestingly, Google Maps doesn’t recognise the connecting trail from the lookout to the Coast Track going southbound, but it does exist.

 Simply go up the stairs from the lookout and continue hiking from there.
 It’s about 3.5 km one way on a mostly flat walking path to reach Eagle Rock.